A gentle walk around picturesque Henley-in-Arden, The Mount and the Stratford-upon-Avon Canal.

 Parking Prince Harry Road car park, Henley-in-Arden

-1 After leaving the car park at the rear, walk through the gardens until you come to Beaudesert Lane, opposite Beaudesert Church.
-Go right through the kissing gate by the church wall and follow the waymarkers of the Heart of England Way for a steep but short ascent to the top of The Mount.
+1 After leaving the car park at the rear, walk through the gardens, cross the footbridge and go left into Alne Close.
+At the end you come to Beaudesert Lane, opposite Beaudesert Church.
+Go right through the kissing gate to the right of churchyard, and follow the Heart of England Way for a steep but short ascent to the top of the Mount.
 Continue over the old earthworks of the former castle of the de Montfort family until you reach the corner of the top far field.
-Go over the stile and continue along the footpath which runs to the left of the hedge.
+Go right over the stile and continue along the footpath that runs to the right of the hedge.

-3 Go through the gate to the right of the farm buildings on to a lane.
-Turn right and follow the lane, passing by Manor Farm to reach the A4189 Henley to Warwick road.
+3 After three kissing gates, go through the gate to the right of the farm buildings onto a lane.
+Turn right and follow the lane, passing by Manor Farm to reach the A4189 Henley-Warwick road.
 Go left along the road for about 220yds (201m), then cross it.

-4 Immediately after passing the canal bridge, descend on to the tow path of the Stratford-upon-Avon Canal via a gate and take this back towards Henley-in-Arden.
-Cross the next canal bridge and the tarmac track/lane opposite.
+4 Immediately before the canal bridge, descend onto the tow path of the Stratford-upon-Avon Canal, via two gates, and take this back towards Henley-in-Arden.
+Continue past canal bridge No. 49.
+Leave the canal at bridge No. 50 and go right along lane.
 In 180yds (165m), this bends sharp left, bringing you to a road near the Pettiford Bridge.
 Turn right over the bridge.

-5 In 50yds (46m), go left into pastureland.
+5 In 50yds (46m), go left through a kissing gate into pastureland.
 The path arcs right, diagonally over a field.
-Cross the stile in the far left corner to reach the banks of the River Alne.
-Take the riverside path then, at a junction, bear right and proceed ahead, passing to the right of Blackford Mill Farm buildings.
-Continue on field paths to the left of Blackford Hill to reach the A4189 road in Henley-in-Arden.
-Cross the road going left, then right on to Prince Harry Road which leads back to the car park.
+Over a plank footbridge and through a kissing gate in the far corner, you reach the banks of the River Alne.
+Take the riverside path then, at a hedge gap junction, bear right and shortly take the right-hand footpath and proceed ahead, passing to the right of Blackford Mill Farm buildings via a kissing gate and a handgate.
+Continue on field paths to the left of Blackford Hill to reach the A4189 road in Henley-in-Arden via a kissing gate.
+Cross the road going left, then right onto Prince Harry Road which leads back to the car park.